lat35n-hrt/myblog/content/en/posts/001_hugo_setup_log_en.md

 ### 8. Domain and Naming

-Considering domain names with natural or poetic imagery:
+Considering domain names with Japanese + log:

 ---